dereksdata/pyspark-jupyter-cdh/README.md

 Auto start the service
 ``chkconfig pyspark-jupyter-cdh on``

+Point your web browser to your notebook server at http://hostname.domainname:8880

 ##Using Matplot
 When importing matplotlib, add the following to the beginning of your python code